How to optimize the loading speed of your Webflow site?

 Optimising loading speed on Webflow: Understanding the issues

-Definition and measurement of loading speed
+Defining and measuring loading speed

-The essential tools for evaluating your site's speed
+Essential tools for assessing your site's speed

 The main culprits: Images and media